Cloud-V/Backend/Readme.md

 `brew tap riscv/riscv`
 `brew tap ArmMbed/homebrew-formulae`
-`brew install redis pkg-config cairo libffi glib make riscv-tools arm-none-eabi-gcc icarus-verilog verilator yosys`
+`brew install redis pkg-config cairo libffi glib make riscv-tools arm-none-eabi-gcc icarus-verilog yosys`

 * You will need to build icestorm and nextpnr-ice40 from scratch.
 * Visit [mongodb.com](https://www.mongodb.com) for instructions on how to install mongodb.

 ## Debian-based Linuces
-`sudo apt-get install mongodb redis pkg-config libcairo2-dev libffi-dev iverilog verilator yosys make gcc-arm-none-eabi`
+`sudo apt-get install mongodb redis pkg-config libcairo2-dev libffi-dev iverilog yosys make gcc-arm-none-eabi`

 * You will need to build icestorm and nextpnr-ice40 from scratch.
 * Visit [mongodb.com](https://www.mongodb.com) for instructions on how to install mongodb.